b0-system/odig/doc/ppx_sexp_value/_docdir/README.md

 This does not require a record with fields a and b to exist (and if one does exist, its sexp_of function will be ignored unless a type annotation is added around the record).
-One can annotate a record field with the type `sexp_option` to achieve the same result as when using sexplib. `sexp_option` has the same behavior inside tuples.
+One can annotate a record field with the type `sexp_option` or with `[@sexp.omit_nil]` to achieve the same result as when using sexplib.
+They both have the same behavior inside tuples.

 Variant, polymorphic variants, tuples and lists are supported as well.
 Variants are analogous to records in that a type containing the